YunYunFan Garage Kit Guide

 Highlights and Gradients[edit]

-If the crevices of the model is hard to reach, then spray lighter colors on the exposed sections of your model instead.
-For lighter colors on top of darker colors however, you don't have to use clear paint and just use the paint straight out of the bottle.
+If the crevices of the model are hard to reach, then spray lighter colors on the exposed sections of your model instead.
+For lighter colors on top of darker colors however, you don't have to use clear paint and can use the paint straight out of the bottle.

 Gradient.jpg